psamuels00/echo-api/README.md

 - update to describe the option to reset the echo server, to clear the cache, ie: using path _echo_reset
 - improve the Formatting and Whitespace section

-## TODO for sure
+## TODO

 - add tests for multiple content options read from file, including nested files
+- allow first line of selected content to be lstripped the same as for standard content
 - add error checking everywhere (including cirular file references), and add unit tests for each condition
-- allow first line of selected content to be lstripped the same as for standard content
-- request sequence is relative to the path + selector_type +..., but it should not include parameter values from the path (eg: /id:22 should include only /id)

 ## TODO maybe